-If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
+If you are interested in starting a new, successful career, look no further than heating, ventilation and air conditioning.
 HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-You can join this rewarding industry by becoming an HVAC technician.
-Learn more about their skill set, how to become one and about how much you can expect to make.
+A career that's increasingly in demand is an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to make.

 A HVAC technician should be able to repair, install and maintain heating and cooling systems.
 Many technicians are skilled with both residential and commercial equipment.
 And, most important, you’ll receive a comprehensive education about: